Animal sacrifice: Traditional Sub-Saharan and Afro-American religions

 Animal sacrifice is regularly practiced in traditional African and Afro-American religions.

 The U.S. Supreme Court's 1993 decision Church of Lukumi Babalu Aye v.
 City of Hialeah upheld the right of Santería adherents to practice ritual animal sacrifice in the United States of America.

 Likewise in Texas in 2009, legal and religious issues that related to animal sacrifice, animal rights and freedom of religion were taken to the 5th U.S. Circuit Court of Appeals in the case of Jose Merced, President Templo Yoruba Omo Orisha Texas, Inc., v.
 City of Euless.
 The court ruling that the Merced case of the freedom of exercise of religion was meritorious and prevailing and that Merced was entitled under the Texas Religious Freedom and Restoration Act (TRFRA) to an injunction preventing the city of Euless, Texas from enforcing its ordinances that burdened his religious practices relating to the use of animals (see Tex.
 Civ.
 Prac. & Rem.
 Code § 110.005(a)(2)).

 Austronesian

 Utux

-Atayal, Seediq and Taroko people believe that bad-luck or punishments of 'Utux', which refers to any kind of supernatural spirits or ancestors, would infect the relatives.
-When a member in relatives has violated a taboo or met with misfortune, a ritual will be held.
-It must be done in the ritual to sacrifice a pig, which means the misfortune and sin would be washed away by the blood, and apologize to the Utux with gift.
+In Taiwan, the indigenous peoples Atayal, Seediq and Taroko believe in bad-luck or punishments of 'Utux', which refers to any kind of supernatural spirits or ancestors, would infect the relatives.
+When a member in relatives has violated a taboo or met with misfortune, a ritual will be held to sacrifice a pig.
+It is believed the sin would be washed away by the blood, and the ceremony apologizes to the Utux with a gift.